McGill-DMaS/Kam1n0-Community/README.md

 ## Synchronization

-We find it difficult to update the IDA Pro UI asynchronously.
+We find it difficult to update the IDA Pro UI asynchronously using ```idaapi```.
 If a thread other than the main thread updates interface and the user interacts with (e.g. click on) the interface at the same moment, the IDA Pro will freeze/crash.

 ## Communication